GerardMT/Snowman-Reachability-Encoding/readme.md

 ## Notes about SAT/SMT experiments
 All SAT/SMT experiments require to have their respective SAT/SMT solver located inside its experiment folder.
-Inside each experiment folder you will find some empty file which specifies the required solvers.
+Inside each experiment folder you will find some empty files which specifies the required solvers.
 Replace these empty files (*kissat*, *limboole* and *yices-smt2*) with the actual solver executable (or a soft link).

 SAT experiments contain a folder named *original*.
 Inside this folder you will find a similar program which executes a single time step.
 With SMT, you can also execute a single time step with the Snowman Editor.